prycegood/hybrid_Astar_Avride_Assignment/PERFORMANCE.md

 ## Optimizations

+###Hash map and priority queue:

-I used a hash map (`unordered_map`) with a custom hash function for fast state lookups, which lets me check if a state was already visited in O(1) time.
-For the open set, I used a priority queue so I always expand the most promising node first without having to search through everything.
+I used a hash map (`unordered_map`) with a custom hash function (prime multiplication) for fast state lookups, which lets me check if a state was already visited in O(1) time.
+For the open set in the A* planning, I used a priority queue so I always expand the most promising node first without having to search through everything.

+###Precomputed heuristic:

-Before running the search, I precompute a 2D distance field using Dijkstra's algorithm from the goal.
+Before running the search, I precompute a heuristic field using Dijkstra's algorithm from the goal.
 This gives me a better heuristic that accounts for obstacles, helping the search find the goal faster.

+###Fast collision detection:

 For collision checking, I sample points along the robot's perimeter rather than checking every cell inside the footprint.
 This cuts down on the number of grid lookups significantly.

+###Steer range limiting while maintaining realism:

-I also limit how much the steering can change between steps, which reduces the branching factor while still producing realistic paths.
+I limit how much the steering can change between steps, which reduces the branching factor while still producing realistic paths.

+###Compiler:

-Finally, I compiled with `-O3 -march=native` to get the best performance out of the code.
+I compile with `-O3 -march=native` to get the best performance.